 Evidence shows navigation services can enhance patient and carer experience, reduce unnecessary hospital readmissions and promote living at home.
 So we do ask our patients to remember when the reception team ask you what you are looking to get from your appointment, they are trying to help you access the best treatment that could potentially be available to you!

 Social Prescribing to improve mental health and wellbeing.
 Community Connectors can offer support to help you find practical solutions to everyday issues and refer you to specialist agencies for: Health/Well-being, Social Networks, Education/Training, Leisure Activities, Finance/Debt, Housing, Employment and Volunteering.

 If you think they could help, come and speak to your Community Navigator at Seaside Medical Centre.
-Your GP can refer you, you can refer yourself or you can drop-in and see them in their clinic which is run at Seaside Medical Centre every Thursday from 9am-12.
-They also run a clinic all day Tuesday and Thursday afternoon but this is for booked appointments only.
+Your GP can refer you, you can refer yourself.

 WELL DONE JANE STRONG QN!!

 FINALIST OF THE BURDETT NURSING AWARDS 2018.
 PRESTIGIOUS AWARD FOR NURSES.